riselabs-ufba/Alexa-Skills/Arithmetic tables/README.md

 Let the user choose a number between 1 and 10 and an operation between addition, subtraction, times and division.
 The game asks 10 random questions with the chosen number and the operation and then gives a grade at the end.

 ### V2
+Alexa chooses a number between 1 and 10 and also chooses the operation.
+After that, it asks the user operations with that number and that operation from one to ten.
+For example, if Alexas choses 1 and addition, it will ask: 1+1, 1+2, 1+3, ..., 1+10.
+To run it, you should say to Alexa "open arithmetic tables version two".